takashilawson/takashilawson/_pages/teaching.md

 I advise and mentor students specialising in materials science, including supporting them with job applications.
 I have been a Director of Studies at Corpus Christi College since October 2021, and provided sabbatical cover at Jesus College from October 2022 to March 2023.
 I have also guided 16 A-level students from widening participation backgrounds through 21 tutorials in physics as part of the [STEM SMART](https://www.undergraduate.study.cam.ac.uk/stem-smart) widening participation programme.
 I interview applicants for the BA/MSci Natural Sciences (Physical) as part of the admissions process.

 ## Supervisor for Part 1A Materials Science | Sep 2018 - Present
-I lead small-group tutorials as part of the Part 1A (first-year) Materials Science course in the BA/MSci Natural Sciences, covering topics including crystallography, device materials, diffraction, microstructures, mechanical properties, biomaterials and materials under extreme environments.
-I facilitate learning through leading 12 small-group tutorials on these topics, with 2-4 tutorial groups per year.
+I lead small-group tutorials as part of the first-year Materials Science course in the BA/MSci Natural Sciences, covering topics including crystallography, device materials, diffraction, microstructures, mechanical properties, biomaterials and materials under extreme environments.
+I facilitate learning through leading 21 small-group tutorials on these topics, with 2-4 tutorial groups per year.

 ## Lecturer for Part II Materials Science | Sep 2022 - Aug 2023
-I lectured the Part II (third-year) C2 Electrochemical Materials course in the BA/MSci Natural Sciences, covering topics including electrochemistry, batteries, fuel cells and photoelectrochemical cells.
+I lectured the third-year C2 Electrochemical Materials course in the BA/MSci Natural Sciences, covering topics including electrochemistry, batteries, fuel cells and photoelectrochemical cells.
 I facilitated learning through delivering 6 lectures, 1 examples class and 1 small-group tutorial (6 groups).
 I also prepared one exam question as a summative assessment for the course, and marked the resulting exam scripts.